-Meet Sharon Wood, the first North American woman to climb Mount Everest
+Meet Sharon Wood: First North American woman to climb Mount Everest

 Sharon Wood is a professional mountain guide, author, and the first North American woman to climb Mount Everest, which she ascended in 1986 from the rarely-used (and very dangerous) West Ridge approach through Tibet.
 She’s inspiring and filled with wisdom about getting active and staying Bold no matter your age, and Team Bold was excited to speak with her.